 Karma Farms Horseback Riding

 I love horseback riding.
 I always seek out the nearest place to ride where ever I go.
 There’s something about being on a horse out in nature that I can’t explain.
 But if you love it too, then you know.
 I found Karma Farms on Facebook, which is a short drive from Jefferson in Marshall.
-They offer trail riding on Colonial Horses by reservations only, and it was truly an unforgettable horse ride.
+They offer trail riding on Colonial Horses by reservations only, and it was indeed an unforgettable horse ride.
 Karma Farms received excellent reviews on TripAdvisor and in several newspapers.
 Seriously, it was the best solo road trip I’ve been on this year!

+This is one solo trip that I’ll never forget.
+East Texas is so beautiful, and I didn’t realize how much history is in Jefferson.
 When taking a road trip to Jefferson, Texas, be sure to look these places up for a fun and memorable experience.